-4.4 The residency program provides qualified preceptors to ensure appropriate training, supervision, and guidance to all residents to fulfill the requirements of the Standard.
+4.4 The residency program must provide qualified preceptors to ensure appropriate training, supervision, and guidance to all residents to fulfill the requirements of the standards.

 There is a sufficient number of preceptors available to facilitate achievement of the competencies, goals, and objectives and to guide (model, coach, facilitate) residents for each learning experience.